 If the women in your class do not know one another, then consider getting name tags for at least the first couple of weeks.

-If you have any questions about the curriculum, format, or how to address a woman’s question as you are facilitating, then you can submit them online in the Facilitator Discussion Forum.
-Questions regarding the specific registration information for your video class can be emailed to email@example.com.
+If you have any questions about registration, the curriculum, format, or how to address a woman’s question as you are facilitating, then you can email firstname.lastname@example.org.

 Leading a group of women through the Awaken-Love class is an amazing privilege.
 You will see God move as light bulbs go on and marriages come alive.
 Be prepared that class discussions may also bring to light situations that feel hopeless or frustrating.
 You need to understand that absolutely nothing you do can change someone – only God can change them or their spouse.
 Your role is to listen, pray and point them to additional resources if needed.
 Be prayerful in everything that you do and offer God’s truth, grace and hope.
 Stay connected to your husband, have Godly girlfriends that will pray for you and cling to God.
 He is good.

 Blessings to you as you begin this journey,